decretist/Dissertation/Chapter2/chapter2.md

 that they consisted mainly of quotations) to be able to effectively teach their subjects."[@winroth_making_2000, 191]

-## Gratian

-The starting point for all modern scholarship on Gratian himself is John T. Noonan Jr.'s classic 1979 *Traditio* article "Gratian slept here: The changing identity of the father of the systematic study of canon law".
-Noonan's approach is apophatic, demonstrating that there is no sound historical basis for most of the affirmative statements, for example that Gratian was a Camaldolese monk at SS.
-Felix and Nabor in Bologna, that many mid-twentieth century handbooks and reference works presented as commonplace.

-Very little is known about the historical Gratian, and almost everything that previous generations thought was known about Gratian has proved, on closer examination, to be myth.[@noonan_gratian_1979] On the evidence found in the *Decretum*, Gratian seems to have been less interested in contemporary ecclesiastical or secular politics in general, and in the Investiture Controversy in particular, than some modern scholars think he should have been.
-Gratian similarly seems, based on the relatively limited use he makes in the *Decretum* of material from the *Codex* and *Digest* of Justinian, to have been either less interested in, or less aware of, the revival of the study of Roman law in the early twelfth century than we think he should have been.
-On the other hand, he seems to have been more aware of, and more interested in, the emergence of scholastic theology in northern France than we can easily explain.

 [^3]: "Quidam habens filium ..."
 C.1, d.init., edF.
 1.357.

 [^5]: The idea that the *Correctores* were trying to reproduce the text